dannybauman/30-day-map-challenge-2025/maps/02-lines/lovable/README.md

 ## Result

-**Success!** Lovable delivered a beautiful, working rainbow street map on the first try with excellent loading UX.
+**Success!** Lovable delivered a clean, working rainbow street map on the first try with good loading UX.

 ### What It Generated